ciacono/message-list/README.md

-# CPSC436-Assignment-3
+# Assignment 4

-Message List site - for learning React/Redux/Node/Express.
+Message List site - for learning React/Redux/Node/Express, now with data persistence using MongoDB!
 Assignment for CPSC 436I at UBC.

 ## Credits: